 Bedroom 1 (3.85 x 3.55m) with wooden floor and ceiling fan

-leading through to the Dressing room with exposed beams (1.63 x 3.85m)
+leading through to the Dressing room (1.63 x 3.85m) with fitted wardrobe units, shoe cabinets and exposed beams

 Bedroom 2 (3.65 x 3.60m) with wooden floor, double glazed window and lovely open views.